Siddhant0507Shekhar/Echoo-Live-Chat-Application/README.md

 8. Now you can access the application in your web browser at `http://localhost:8000/`

-Feel free to modify the instructions and add any additional information specif
+Feel free to modify the instructions and add any additional information specification